 Customized individual therapies, including therapeutic lifestyle changes, nutrition, and supplements when indicated, can be tailored to correct the imbalances.
 B vitamins, especially B12, B5, and B6; vitamin C; zinc; magnesium; vitamin A; folic acid; copper; and iodine often provide basic nutritional support.

 Symptoms & Their Causes

-The imbalance in estrogen, progesterone, and testosterone create the following symptoms in the premenopausal, perimenopausal, and menopausal woman.
+Fluctuating hormones (the imbalance in estrogen, progesterone, and testosterone) create a variety of symptoms in the premenopausal, perimenopausal, and menopausal woman.
 These symptoms, however, may be related to other hormonal and neurotransmitter imbalances.

 - Mood swings: Low serotonin, low thyroid, low GABA, high dopamine, low adrenals, low blood sugar.

 - Insomnia: Low adrenals, low serotonin, low GABA, high NE, high EPI, low blood sugar, high cortisol, high thyroid.